VictoryTek/humidor/README.md

 </div>

 An application for managing your cigar collection.
 Built with Rust, PostgreSQL, and Docker.
-This project was started because I am a homelabber and couldn't find anything to help me track what I have and what I want, so this started out to fill a personal need.
-Hopefully if I can make it work, it will be useful to other cigar enjoyers, who want to keep track of their humidor inventory.
+This project was started because I am a homelabber and couldn't find anything to help me track what I have, and what I want.
+So this started out to fill a personal need.
+Hopefully it will be useful to other cigar enjoyers, who want to keep track of their humidor inventory.

 <div align="center">
   <img src="static/screenshots/humidor.png" alt="Humidor Dashboard" width="800">